ajeetraina/docs/content/guides/docker-concepts/running-containers/using-docker-compose.md

 ### Setup

 [Download this ZIP file](https://github.com/docker/getting-started-todo-app/blob/build-image-from-scratch/app.zip) and extract the contents into a directory on your machine.

+## Running a Single Container Application

+Before you jump to the Compose YAML file, let's try to run a single and multi-container application and try to convert it into a Compose file.

 ### Step 1.
 Create a file named Dockerfile